plotly/dash-labs/docs/DOCUMENTATION.md

 ```

 ## Tuple and Dictionary argument grouping
 The Dash Express `@app.callback` makes it possible to combine multiple `Input`/`State` dependency values to a single function argument.
-As we'll see in Chapter 4, this opens up powerful component+behavior encapsulation workflows.
+As we'll see in Chapter 5, this opens up powerful component+behavior encapsulation workflows.

-In other contexts, unpacking grouped values like this is sometimes referred to as destructuring
+In other contexts, unpacking grouped values like this is sometimes referred to as destructuring.

 ### Tuple grouping
 Dependency values can be grouped in a tuple.
-Here the `ab` function argument is a tuple consisting of the values of two `Input` dependency values
+Here the `ab` keyword function argument is a tuple consisting of the values of two `Input` dependency values

 ```python
 @app.callback(